microsoft/onnxscript/docs/tutorial/index.md

 operation.
 The more general case (where `i_j` is an arbitrary tensor) is translated using the `Gather` operation.

-A limitation of the current implementation is that it does not support the use of ellipsis or newaxis in the index.
+Note: The current implementation does not yet support the use of arbitrary tensors in the index-expressions.
+It does not support the use of ellipsis or newaxis in the index.

 ## Control-Flow